punchagan/punchagan.muse-amuse.in/content/quotes.md

     Ward Beecher_

--   Programs must be written for people to read, and only incidentally for machines to execute. -- _Abelson & Sussman -- SICP, preface to the first edition_
+-   Programs must be written for people to read, and only incidentally for machines to execute. -- _Abelson &amp; Sussman -- SICP, preface to the first edition_

 -   In everyone's life, at some time, our inner fire goes out.
 It is then burst